Selected Artists at Flowers Gallery

 Another notable contribution comes from Patrick Hughes.
 Variations on a Theme, 2012, depicts a surreal dreamscape in a Magritte-like manner: three architectural formations, fashioned from red bricks, two grey doors, and a red and white marquee are lined up on a beachfront.
 Framing these formations at each end of the painting is a stack of gigantic books, a visual pun on the notion of bookends.
 Hughes’ distortion of size and incongruous juxtaposition of objects results in a visually arresting image.
 Yet, as suggested by the title and depicted visual pun, it is one that does not take itself seriously, but, instead, is laced with humour and wit.

 Mapping out the unique aesthetic of each of the selected artists, the exhibition is more a curation of individual artistic style than merely of specific artworks.
 This in turn widens the gaps in terms of talent between creators, with the superior artists soaring above the rest.

 Photos: Sarah Louise Renwick

-Selected Artists is on at the Flowers Gallery until 31st August 2013, for further information visit here.
+Selected Artists is at the Flowers Gallery until 31st August 2013.
+For further information visit the gallery’s website here.